-English 4 Credits
+4 Credits

-Math 3 Credits
+3 Credits

-Science 3 Credits
+3 Credits

-Social Studies 3 1⁄2 Credits
+3 1⁄2 Credits

-Physical Education 1 1⁄2 Credits
+1 1⁄2 Credits

-Health 1⁄2 Credit (Sophomore Year)
+1⁄2 Credit (Sophomore Year)

-Personal Finance or Economics 1⁄2 Credit (Senior Year)
+1⁄2 Credit (Senior Year)

-Electives 7 1⁄2 Credits
+7 1⁄2 Credits

-Total Credits 23 1⁄2 Credits
+23 1⁄2 Credits

-MHS Graduation Policy
+NHS Graduation Policy

 - ❖ Taking the required credits is the responsibility of the individual student - ❖ The Principal or Principal's designee retain the right to waive prerequisites - ❖ All graduation requirements and student obligations (fees, fines, detentions, etc.) must be met before a student can participate in the graduation ceremony.
-Appeals related to requirements, graduation, or participation in the graduation ceremony are subject to review by the high school Principal - ❖ It is the students responsibility to make sure that all graduation requirements are met.
+Appeals related to requirements, graduation, or participation in the graduation ceremony are subject to review by the high school Principal - ♦ It is the students responsibility to make sure that all graduation requirements are met.